Tirzepatide Weight Loss Side Effects: Complete Guide

 Average weight loss at max dose ~22% ~15%

-Dosing Weekly injection Weekly injection
+Dosing Weekly injection Weekly injection or daily tablet

 How to manage tirzepatide side effects